gridranger/gridranger.github.io/_posts/2025-02-02-discovering-the-web-browser-module.md

 # Discovering the web-browser module

-I like that after 14 years of using Python I can still find something new in it.
+I like that after more than a decade of using Python I can still find something new in it.

 Today I used the `webbrowser` module for the first time.
 It allows you to open URLs in the browser installed on the system.
 It's not new, but I've never had a reason to use it before.